Grum999/BuliBrushSwitch/README.md

 ### Bugs

-Known bug on shortcut widget, all keystrokes are not recognized (at least on my Debian) And probably some other I didn't saw.
+There's a known bug on shortcut widget, all keystrokes are not recognized (at least on my Debian)

-Please consider the plugin is still in beta version!
+> If you can't define a shortcut from plugin's interface, then do it from Krita's shortcuts interface

+The plugin use Krita's API `Krita.instance().resources()`
+> On my DEV computer, with ~1000 presets, first call to this API need ~4.0s for execution; then Krita's startup will a little bit more time than usual
+> Should be faster with less presets
+> A [bug](https://bugs.kde.org/show_bug.cgi?id=473311) has been opened on Krita side for this case, not sure if it can be fixed or not...

 ### What’s next?

-Some ideas to implement:
-- Replace option "Ignore eraser mode" at brush level to let the possibility to define a specific brush to use for "eraser mode"
-- Some cosmetics improvements (brush list, toolbar button)
+Who knows? 😅

 ## License